mappingtools/mappingtools.github.io/docs/02-general/03-Backups.md

   - backups
 ---

 Mapping Tools makes backups of your osu! beatmaps and stores them in the backups folder.
-To open the backups folder use **Options > Open backups folder**.
-The location of the backups folder and other settings can be changed in the **Options > Preferences**.
+To open the backups folder use **About > Open backups folder**.
+The location of the backups folder and other settings can be changed in the **Preferences**.

 The creation of backups makes use of Editor Reader to backup the latest version in the editor instead of the last save.